Abhishek-Aditya-bs/Splunk-MCP-Server/README.md

    ```

    Follow the prompts to:
-   - Enter your Splunk username (same for UAT and PROD)
+   - Enter your Splunk username
-   - Enter your Splunk password (same for UAT and PROD)
+   - Enter your Splunk password
    - Copy the encrypted output to your `config.yml`

 5. **Test the connection**